mongodb/mongodb-kubernetes/docs/dev/e2e-faq.md

  and delete then
 * Seems there are problems cleaning volumes for Openshift (sometimes?).
 Volumes tend to stay in AWS but get status `available`:
  ![available-volumes](available-volumes.png)
- These volumes are removed manually in `scripts/evergreen/prepare_test_env` script
+ These volumes are removed automatically in `scripts/evergreen/prepare_test_env` script
 * One quite common and annoying thing is taint `NodeWithImpairedVolumes` that is sometimes added to the Kubernetes nodes.
 It means that there are some stuck volumes.
 The fixes above try to fix all stuck volumes (though the taint is not removed automatically).
 Also the taint is removed in `prepare_test_env`.
 This doesn't mean that the problem is solved completely (AWS is quite unpredictable) but may help sometimes avoid complete rebuilds of the cluster
+* Sometimes deleting of the PVC/PV may get stuck.
+Even more - "Force detach" for the Volume in AWS console may get stuck as well.
+Seems there are no well-knows ways of solving this except for recreating kops cluster...

  #### How to restart kops cluster (creating new nodes)